latompa/eligible-ruby/README.md

 service.all     # returns all fields for the service, per service/all service.visits  # returns the visits for the service, per service/visits
 ## Etc.: service.copayment, service.coinsurance, service.deductible

+## The endpoints 'general' and 'list' have a slightly different syntax than the others:
+json = Eligible::Service.general(params)
+json = Eligible::Service.list(params)
 ```

 ### Retrieve Demographic object and query it